 Lower Eyelid Surgery with Quick Recovery

 As a cosmetic eyelid specialist, I perform lower eyelid surgery to sculpt and remove eye bags everyday in my practice using the more technically advanced transconjunctival blepharoplasty method.
 I also revise lower eyelid surgeries performed by other doctors to address complications from lower eyelid skin shortages such as lower eyelid retraction.
-I also perform other eyelid surgeries to relieve hooded eyes, specialized oculoplastic procedures like ptosis or drooping of the upper eyelids, and correcting eyelids affected by thyroid eye disease.
+I also perform other eyelid surgeries to relieve hooded eyes, specialized oculoplastic procedures like eyelid ptosis surgery or drooping of the upper eyelids, and correcting eyelids affected by thyroid eye disease.

 While temporary eye bags can be caused by lack of sleep, salt intake, allergies, and sinus issues, lower eyelid blepharoplasty is only for eye bags that are visible all the time because they are caused by prolapsed fat.
 As previously mentioned, orbital fat normally cushions the eyeball, but it can prolapse forward, creating these bulges we know as eye bags.
-While filler can be used to camouflage slight cases of eye bags, the only way to remove them long-term is with lower eyelid surgery.
+While under eye filler can be used to camouflage slight cases of eye bags, the only way to remove them long-term is with lower eyelid surgery.

 Lower eyelid surgery to remove eye bags can be done using techniques that require minimal recovery time.
 In my practice, I take a specialized approach to lower eyelid surgery that uses no external incision on the lower eyelid skin called transconjunctival blepharoplasty.
 With this technique, I sculpt the fat pockets that cause eye bags from the inside of the eyelid, and surgically remove the prolapsed fat.